An assassination attempt that seems likely to tear America further apart

 “I know he didn’t mean what is being implied there, but that kind of language on either side should be called out,” Johnson said.
 But he emphasized that “both sides” have “got to turn the temperature down in this country.”

-Biden did not directly respond to criticism of his language during two televised appearances since the shooting, but he flatly condemned the attack and called Trump to express relief that he was not more seriously hurt.
+Biden did not directly respond to criticism of his language during three televised appearances since the shooting, but he flatly condemned the attack and called Trump to wish him well.
+Like Johnson, he said that Americans must “lower the temperature” and that “it’s time to cool it down.”
+During a rare Oval Office address, he added: “Politics must never be a literal battlefield, and God forbid a killing field.”

 The danger is if political violence becomes normalized, just another form of the endless partisan wars.
-A study published in May found that 11% of Americans said violence was sometimes or always justified to return Trump to the presidency, and 21% said it was justified to advance an important political objective.
+A study published in May found that 11 per cent of Americans said violence was sometimes or always justified to return Trump to the presidency, and 21 per cent said it was justified to advance an important political objective.

 But Garen J Wintemute, director of the Violence Prevention Program at the University of California, Davis, and the lead author of the study, said it was important to remember that most Americans still rejected political violence.